ThomWright/ThomWright.github.io/_posts/2023-09-22-postgresql-locks-timeouts.md

   size="med"
 %}

 However, these locks conflict with the most-conflicting lock: `ACCESS EXCLUSIVE`.
-This is generally taken out by `ALTER TABLE` statements.
+This is taken out by (most) `ALTER TABLE` statements.
 This means we can’t read data in the table at the same time as modifying the structure of the table.

 {% include figure.html
   img_src="/public/assets/postgres-locks-timeouts/select-alter.png"